New Toshiba Hard Disk Drives

 The 16TB drive is manufactured using the same nine-disk helium design process as last year’s 14TB series.
 Using laser welding, Toshiba have sealed helium into the drive case, reducing the drag and increasing the energy efficiency of the drives as less power is required to spin the platters.

-Toshiba claim that the drive is capable of rotation speeds of 7200 rpm with a 512 MiB buffer size.
+Toshiba claims that the drive is capable of rotation speeds of 7200 rpm with a 512 MiB buffer size.
 The drive emits sound at 20 decibels during operation.
 They have also given the drive an annual workload reliability rating of 550 TB per year and a mean time to failure rate of 2.5 million hours (285 years), showing how reliable CMR can be.

 Samples are expected to ship in Q1 2019.